-BVD and the constrant threat
+BVD and the constant threat

 Bovine Viral Diarrhoea (BVD) is one example of a disease that can persist within a herd/ community but with appropriate measures can also be managed to work towards elimination.